Modernity is often associated with the fracture of conventional modes of belonging, whether to tradition, place, family or religion.

 Yet, the mechanisms of fracture – global flows of ideas, people and goods through communication, commercial, and political networks – have also created new connections.
 More than simply fracture modernity has also generated new forms of interdependence.

-The Authority, Community and Identity Working Groups analyze the multiple forms of belonging that have emerged within the contexts of contending modernities.
+The Authority, Community and Identity Working Groups analyzed the multiple forms of belonging that have emerged within the contexts of contending modernities.
 What happens when the values and loyalties of various ‘communities’ clash?
 What guides the individual in choosing one set of values over another?
 And how do the different ‘communities’ exercise authority, which involves persuading even compelling individual compliance?

 To these kinds of questions, it is possible to answer from a normative, theoretical perspective, as well as through a social-anthropological inquiry of cultural practices.
-The Authority, Community and Identity Working Groups combine these lenses by focusing on two significant sites of global flows: sub-Saharan Africa and Indonesia.
+The Authority, Community and Identity Working Groups combined these lenses by focusing on two significant sites of global flows: sub-Saharan Africa and Indonesia.